ICNHodler/CryptoCharts/README.md

 https://codepen.io/jesusthatsgreat/embed/RmOJOJ/

 # Options
 The library is powered by ApexCharts and there are a huge number of options available from their docs here: https://apexcharts.com/docs/options/.
-For example in the chart above if you decide you want to change the chart colours, hide the chart title and turn it in to a line chart (instead of an area chart), you can do so like this:
+For example in the chart above if you decide you want to change the chart colours, add a chart title and turn it in to a line chart (instead of an area chart), you can do so like this:

 ```js
 CryptoCharts.roiComparison({